 Military Homeschooling Overseas

 Over two million children in the United States are being taught at home, and that number continues to grow.
-As homeschooling becomes more popular across America, more and more military and Department of Defense (DoD) civilian families are turning to this educational alternative as confirmed by leaders of several military homeschool support groups.
+As homeschooling becomes increasingly popular, more and more military and Department of Defense (DoD) civilian families are turning to this educational alternative.

 Because military personnel are frequently transferred to train or serve at different bases across the country and throughout the world, their children must adjust to a new school with each move.
 For some children, these moves threaten their sense of security and weaken their self-confidence.
 Such interruptions in the continuity of life can have a detrimental effect on educational progress.

 Homeschooling is a logical choice for families in the military, providing a stable environment in the midst of frequent change.
 More important than the academic continuity is the opportunity to develop close family bonds—the most secure support system children can have.